stephenslab/dsc-wiki/src/advanced_course/Remote_Computations.md

   --job` and `kill_cmd` give additional instructions on how DSC should interact with the job management system (in this case, the Slurm job management system).

+This basic configuration file is sufficient to run DSC computations on a system that uses Slurm; compute systems that use different job management software (e.g., TORQUE) can be configured similarly.

 ## More advanced configuration example